Post-CABG Cognitive Deficits

 Other factors cited as possible causes of post-CABG encephalopathy include the presence of intraoperative hypotension and the amount of intraoperative aortic emboli that become released into the brain.
-In another study of ancillary risk, Tardiff and colleagues (Ann Thorac Surg 1997;90:715-720) suggest that persons carrying the apolipoprotein E-e4 allele may accentuate the risk of precipitating post-CABG dementia.
-(Plum F. Neurol Alert 1999;17:49-50).
-Undoubtedly, additional genetic factors will be found that increase stroke or intrinsic brain deterioration in life’s later years.
+In another study of ancillary risk, Tardiff and colleagues suggest that persons carrying the apolipoprotein E-4 allele may accentuate the risk of precipitating post-CABG dementia.1 Undoubtedly, additional genetic factors will be found that increase stroke or intrinsic brain deterioration in life’s later years.
 These challenging threats deserve serious consideration and thoughtfully developed prevention.
 (Dr. Plum is University Professor, Weill Medical College; Attending Neurologist, New York Presbyterian Hospital.)

 Preoperative factors linked to post-CABG cognitive defects include:

 a. increasing age.

 c. severe arterial sclerosis.